- John Appleby made bold predictions on HANA.

 SAP: Build a platform that is truly different and attempt to disrupt Oracle, Microsoft and IBM.”

 There is no evidence that Microsoft’s “in-memory” is more incremental to HANA’s “in-memory.”
 SAP won’t allow benchmarks to be published against any competing database (SQL Server or otherwise).
-Therefore it is difficult to take Appleby’s claims seriously.
+Therefore it is challenging to take Appleby’s claims seriously.

 “In the meantime, Hadoop and MongoDB are quietly eating up market share for analytic workloads but aren’t being heavily used for OLTP workloads.